Red Flamingo Anthurium

-Pro-tip: The higher your light, the brighter the bloom.
-If it stops blooming altogether, it's an indicator that the plant needs to be moved to higher light.
+Pro-tip: Brighter light equals a brighter bloom.
+If it stops blooming altogether, it needs to be moved to higher light.

 The lifeline of the flowers is about eight weeks.
 As long as the plant gets ample bright and indirect light, the spathes can bloom all year long.
 An anthurium with all green leaves (and no color) indicates less than ideal light situations.
 Move the plant to higher light and it'll bloom again.